Code-Institute-Submissions/Cuisine/README.md

     "recipe_name": "A simple teriyaki chicken with noodles", "ingredients": "1tb honey, 1/2 cup soy sauce, 1/3 cup red wine vinegar, 250g noodles, 2 peppers, 2 onions, 500g chicken", "cuisine_type": "asian",
     "recipe_instructions": "To prepare the sauce: mix the honey, soy sauce and red wine vinegar, then set aside.
 Bring a large pot of water to boil, add a little salt and the noodles, Dice the chicken, and cook until ready.
-Whilst the chiken is cooking, chop the onions and peppers, and when the chicken is ready add the vegtables.
+Whilst the chicken is cooking, chop the onions and peppers, and when the chicken is ready add the vegetables.
 Once the noodles and the vegetable/chicken mix is cooked, combine them and add the sauce.
 Continue cooking whilst moving the mix as to avoid burning, for a further 5 minutes", "author": "Bob Dylan",
     "cooking_duration": "30",
     "serves": "4",